OneNoteDev/ClassNotebookTransferAPISample/README.md

 2. Download this repo as a ZIP file to your local computer, and extract the files.
 Or, clone the repository into a local copy of Git.

 3. Edit OneNoteClassNotebooksApiSample.ps1.
 Find and replace the following tokens with real values:
-   * &lt;AZURE_AD_TENANT_NAME&gt; - This is your Azure tenant, e.g. "contoso.com".
+   * &lt;AZURE_AD_TENANT_NAME&gt; - This is your Office 365 tenant, e.g. "contoso.com".
    * &lt;CLIENT_ID&gt; - This is the client ID of your app, e.g. "471afe29-4aee-4bc5-9aaf-468ee5bbe20a".
    * &lt;MY_ADMIN_LOGIN&gt; - This is your IT Admin Office 365 login name.
    * &lt;MY_ADMIN_PASSWORD&gt; - This is your IT Admin Office 365 password.
    * &lt;NOTEBOOK_ID&gt; - This is the Id of the notebook to be transfered.
-   * &lt;SOURCE_TEACHER_ID&gt; - This is the login name of the teacher that owns the notebook.
+   * &lt;SOURCE_TEACHER_ID&gt; - This is the login name of the original teacher that owns the notebook.
-   * &lt;DESTINATION_TEACHER_ID&gt; - This is the login name of the teacher that will receive the notebook.
+   * &lt;DESTINATION_TEACHER_ID&gt; - This is the login name of the new teacher that will receive the notebook.

 4. Once all the placeholders above have been replaced with real values (remember to enclose each value in double quotes), simply execute the script.